Foldable Samsung phone for 2018 could have a folding display

-Samsung is full steam head making a foldable Galaxy phone for 2018.
-Although it isn't clear if that means the screen itself could fold, we know that Samsung is at least thinking about increasing its output of foldable displays.
+Samsung is full steam ahead on making a foldable Galaxy phone for 2018.
+Although it isn't clear if that means the screen itself could fold, we know that foldable displays are a major part of Samsung's mobile strategy.

 The company said in its earnings report on Wednesday that it's developing foldable displays, one of the components that could be used in a phone that folds up.